gramineproject/gramine/Documentation/devel/encfiles.rst

 - **Confidentiality of user data**: all user data is encrypted and then written to untrusted host storage; this prevents user data leakage.
-- **Integrity of user data**: all user data is read from disk and decrypted, with the authentication tag (or tag for simplicity) verified to detect any data tampering.
+- **Integrity of user data**: all user data is read from disk and decrypted, with the Message Authentication Code (MAC) verified to detect any data tampering.
 - **Matching of file name**: when opening an existing file, the metadata of the to-be-opened file is checked to ensure that the name of the file when created is the same as the name given to the open operation.